ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Since the interaction reference is a one-time-use value as described in {{interaction-callback}}, if the client instance needs to make additional continuation calls after this request, the client instance MUST NOT include the interaction reference in subsequent calls.
-If the AS detects a client instance submitting the same interaction reference multiple times, the AS MUST return a `too_many_attempts` error ({{response-error}}) and SHOULD invalidate the ongoing request by moving it to the _finalized_ state.
+If the AS detects a client instance submitting an interaction reference when the request is not in the _pending_ state, the AS MUST return a `too_many_attempts` error ({{response-error}}) and SHOULD invalidate the ongoing request by moving it to the _finalized_ state.

 If the grant request is in the _approved_ state, the [grant response](#response) MAY contain any